LTEX-DEV/auroracoin-node-2019/docs/upgrade.md

 ## From Bitcore 3.0.0 to 4.0.0

-`digibyte-node@2.1.1` to `digibyte-node@3.0.0`
+`auroracoin-node@2.1.1` to `auroracoin-node@3.0.0`

 This major upgrade includes changes to indexes, API methods and services.
 Please review below details before upgrading.

 ### Indexes

 Indexes include *more information* and are now also *faster*.
-Because of this a **reindex will be necessary** when upgrading as the address and database indexes are now a part of digibyted with three new `digibyte.conf` options:
+Because of this a **reindex will be necessary** when upgrading as the address and database indexes are now a part of auroracoind with three new `auroracoin.conf` options:
 - `-addressindex`
 - `-timestampindex`
 - `-spentindex`